ICN Curriculum Project

 The mission of the ICN Curriculum Project is to create a comprehensive curriculum of training materials to serve as a virtual university on competition law and practice for competition agency officials.
 Training modules, consisting of video lectures and accompanying materials from a diverse group of international academics and practitioners, will provide an on-line interactive educational center for competition authorities from around the world.

-A total of eight modules were released at the 2011 and 2012 annual conferences.
-They are organized by subject matter, including competition policy fundamentals, horizontal restraints, dominant firm conduct, and mergers.
+A total of eleven modules were released at the 2011, 2012, and 2013 annual conferences.
+They are organized by subject matter, including competition policy fundamentals, horizontal restraints, dominant firm conduct, mergers, competitiion advocacy, and investigational techniques.
 They are:

 This module explores the development and content of competition policy systems.
 The presentation provides an overview of the history of competition law and describes the purposes, goals, and key elements of competition laws.